ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #BUGS

-Determine when to use Activity.finish() v NavigateUpFromSingleTask Test inability to connect more thoroughly.
+Test inability to connect more thoroughly.
 Try assigning an invalid IP address.

 #CURRENTLY

 - design better icon
 - design better empty graphic
-- Landscape layout for sync settings, about screen
-- switch placeholder graphics from PNGs to vector
 - update GSM deps

 - Add a killswitch file on another server, say, shamylzakariya.github.io. it would be a JSON file with contents like: {